• Disease Overview

 Diagnosis

-Diagnosis of SCADD should be suspected on the basis of elevated ethylmalonic acid (EMA) excretion in urine or butyrylcarnitine (C4 carnitine) in blood.
-Patients with this finding should have whole gene sequencing.
-If a mutation is not identified and EMA excretion is persistent, additional clinical evaluation is warranted as another diagnosis is likely.
-The presence of the common polymorphisms generally leads to reduction of muscle SCAD activity to 50-67% of normal; rarely, patients with no other identifiable mutations have had complete loss of activity.
-However, there is little or no clinical utility in measuring enzyme activity and muscle biopsy is not recommended to diagnosis SCAD deficiency.
+Diagnosis of SCADD should be suspected based on elevated ethylmalonic acid (EMA) excretion in urine or butyrylcarnitine (C4 carnitine) in blood.
+People with this finding should have whole gene sequencing.
+If a gene variant is not identified and EMA excretion is persistent, additional clinical evaluation is warranted as another diagnosis is likely.
+The presence of the common ACADS gene variants generally lead to reduction of muscle SCAD activity to 50-67% of normal.
+Rarely, people with no other identifiable gene variants have had complete loss of enzyme activity.
+However, there is little or no clinical benefit in measuring enzyme activity and muscle biopsy is not recommended to diagnosis SCAD deficiency.

 As noted above, expanded newborn screening with tandem mass spectrometry is identifying more infants with SCADD than in the past.
-Adjustment of the screening results interpretation can usually differentiate between individuals having the common polymorphisms vs. complete SCADD.
+Adjustment of the screening results interpretation can usually differentiate between individuals having the common gene variants compared to complete SCADD.

 • < Previous section